 Hanging Tongue Syndrome is exactly what it sounds like: the dog’s tongue hangs out of their mouth, and it’s not a sign of anything else troublesome.

-It’s a condition that smaller and brachycephalic breeds (“smooshed” faced dogs, like Pugs) are prone to have due to genetics.
-Their tongues may quite literally be too large for the oral cavity or breeding may have led to an abnormal jaw bone that doesn’t properly support it.
+It’s a condition that smaller and brachycephalic (“smooshed” faced) breeds of dogs, like Pugs, are prone to have due to genetics.
+Their tongues may quite literally be too large for the oral cavity, or breeding may have led to an abnormal jaw bone that doesn’t properly support it.

 If your dog has an overbite or underbite, they may develop this condition, especially as they age.